How to Compress a GIF Without Losing Quality (Step-by-Step)

 Dropping from 30 FPS to 12 FPS cuts file size by more than half.
 For most content, 10-15 FPS provides smooth motion without the bloat.
 Frame rate recommendations:

-Modern compression algorithms can remove imperceptible details to shrink files further.
-This is how you compress a GIF without losing visible quality.
+Modern compression algorithms can remove imperceptible details to shrink files further without visibly degrading the image.

 Many GIFs contain identical consecutive frames.
 Removing these wastes no quality but saves significant space.